Department of Agricultural Sciences

 AG 4325.
 Feeds and Feeding.

-Study of feedstuffs used in livestock enterprises.
-Application of basic nutrients to the needs of different species of livestock.
-Formulating rations, methods of feeding, feed control laws, and feeding investigation.
-Prerequisites: AG 3325 with a grade of "D" or better.
+This course examines the study of feedstuffs used in livestock enterprises as well as the application of basic nutrients to the needs of different species of livestock.
+The formulation of rations, methods of feeding, feed control laws, and feeding are also investigated.
+Prerequisites: AG 3325 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required